Lack of null-controllability for the fractional heat equation and related equations: Introduction

-From this non-null-controllability result of the rotated fractional heat equation on the whole real line, we prove in Section~\ref{sec:heat_bounded} the same result on the torus by considering periodic version of the solution on the whole real line.
-We treat Kolomogorov's equation on $\Omega = \set T\times \set R$ by unsubtly adding the $v$ variable to the solutions of the rotated fractional heat equation on $\set T$ (Section~\ref{sec:kolm_R}).
-For Kolmogorov's equation on $\Omega = \set T\times (-1,1)$, we need some information on the eigenvalues and the eigenfunctions, which are not explicit anymore.
-Fortunately, we already proved most of what we need in another article \cite[][Section 4]{koenig_non_2017}.
-We prove the non-null-controllability of Kolmogorov equation in Section~\ref{sec:kolm_bounded}.
+Based on this observation and the non-null-controllability result of the rotated fractional heat equation on the whole real line, we prove in \cref{sec:kolm_R} that the Kolmogorov equation is not null-controllable in the case $\Omega = \set R\times \set R$.
+For Kolmogorov's equation on $\Omega = \Omega_x\times (-1,1)$, we need some information on the eigenvalues and the eigenfunctions, which are not explicit anymore.
+We already proved most of what we need in another article \cite[Section 4]{koenig_2017}.
+We prove the non-null-controllability of Kolmogorov equation with $\Omega_v = (-1,1)$ in \cref{sec:kolm_bounded}.